 Let’s face it, not every one would be lucky to get the best seat.
 Although, you can be among those handful of people to get one.

 A window seat would not only serve as a solid wall to rest your head but would also not hinder your sleep by passing beverage carts.
-Its also advisable to choose a seat above the wings as these rows usually experience less turbulence as they are closer to the aircraft’s centre of gravity.
+Choosing a seat above the wings would be the best as these rows usually experience less turbulence as they are closer to the aircraft’s centre of gravity.

 Tip: Ask your travel agent or the airline booking agent to add a comment in your booking to offer you the desired seat.
-Also, consider checking in online hours before your flight, you can save time at the checkin counter as you would already have yourself checked in, all you would have to do is walk in to the Fast Bag drop counter to checkin your bags.
+Also, consider checking in online hours before your flight, you can save time at the checkin counter, all you would have to do is walk in to the Fast Bag drop counter to checkin your bags.

 Avoid eating starchy foods like the butter roll and deserts that would rise your blood sugar level and would give you a boost of energy when you should be sleeping.
 Also avoid creamy and heavy food that could bloat your stomach and cause discomfort.